IIIF/presentation-validator/implementations/manifest-factory/README.md

     cvs.add_image_annotation(ident="p%s" % p, iiif=True)
 ```

-And it will create the annotation, set the height and width of both image and canvas to the size retrieved from the info.json response.
+And add_image_annotation will create the annotation, set the height and width of both image and canvas to the size retrieved from the info.json response.

 Other Methods
 -------------

-You can also add existing objects to their parents with `add_className`:
+You can also add existing objects to their parents with `add_<i>className</i>`:

 ```python
 manifest = factory.manifest(label="A Manifest")